Last Updated on November 29, 2021

 Tip: For more on prepping fruit and veg during pregnancy, you can read this article on how (and when) to wash produce when pregnant.

-Cooking is an extra step that will kill most bacteria, so if the pumpkin is unwashed, but is then cooked, it’s safe to eat.
+Cooking is an extra step that will kill most harmful bacteria, so if the pumpkin is unwashed, but is then cooked, it’s safe to eat.

 What Are The Benefits of Eating Pumpkin When Pregnant?

-Pumpkin is particularly high in vitamin A. One cup (approx 245g) of mashed, cooked pumpkin contains over 240% of the recommended daily allowance – though that level is for someone who is not pregnant.
+Pumpkin is particularly high in vitamin A. One cup (approx 245g) of mashed, cooked pumpkin contains over 240% of the recommended daily requirement – though that level is for someone who is not pregnant.

 Vitamin A is important during pregnancy, but it can also be harmful in high doses (such as in supplements) (source: NHS).
-Therefore it’s a good idea to get it through your diet – and pumpkin is a good option.
+Therefore it’s a good idea to get it through your healthy diet – and pumpkin is a good option.

 Pumpkin is also a good source of other vitamins and minerals such as Vitamins C and E, as well as riboflavin, potassium, copper, and manganese.
 It’s low in calories, with an average of 50 calories per cup of cooked flesh.
 It’s also a good source of fiber (source: NutritionData).